-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED SEPTEMBER 30, 2019 AND 2018
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND NINE MONTHS ENDED DECEMBER 31, 2019 AND 2018

-- Cannabis production, considering management's experience and knowledge of the investees' growing facilities.
-An increase in this input would result in an increase in fair value. - Selling price per gram, considering management's experience and knowledge of market conditions of the cannabis industry.
-An increase in this input would result in an increase in fair value. - Production cost per gram, considering management's experience and knowledge of market conditions of the cannabis industry, and the types of facilities in which the investees operate.
-An increase in this input would result in a decrease in fair value. - Discount rate determined based upon expected rates of return for similar-stage ventures commensurate with the risk inherent in achieving the expected cash flows.
-An increase in this input would result in a decrease in fair value. - Discount for lack of marketability, determined by reference to precedent transactions where control is acquired, and in consideration of the various relative rights held by the Company with respect to its individual investments.
-An increase in this input would result in a decrease in fair value. - Black-Scholes option pricing model and Asian Put Option model (Level 3) Significant unobservable inputs and the relationship to fair value can include the following: - Share price: An increase in this input would result in an increase in fair value. - Expected life (years): An increase in this input would result in an increase in fair value. - Dividend yield: An increase in this input would result in a decrease in fair value. - Expected annualized volatility: An increase in this input would result in an increase in fair value. - Simulation model using Geometric Brownian Motion (Level 3) Simulation of correlated paths between the following inputs: - Company equity value: An increase in this input would result in an increase in fair value. - Expected life (years): An increase in this input would result in an increase in fair value. - Volatility of company equity value: An increase in this input would result in an increase in fair value. - Projected EBITDA: An increase in this input would result in a decrease in fair value (specific to Canapar call option). - Volatility of EBITDA: An increase in this input would result in a decrease in fair value (specific to Canapar call option). - Volatility of FX rate An increase in this input would result in an increase in fair value. - FinCAD model (Level 3) Partial Differentiate Equation method with a system of coupled Black-Scholes equations.
+- Discount for lack of marketability, determined by reference to precedent transactions where control is acquired, and in consideration of the various relative rights held by the Company with respect to its individual investments.
+An increase in this input would result in a decrease in fair value. - Black-Scholes option pricing model and Asian Put Option model (Level 3) Significant unobservable inputs and the relationship to fair value can include the following: - Share price: An increase in this input would result in an increase in fair value. - Expected life (years): An increase in this input would result in an increase in fair value. - Dividend yield: An increase in this input would result in a decrease in fair value. - Expected annualized volatility: An increase in this input would result in an increase in fair value. - Expected timing of the TerrAscend Triggering Event: A longer probability curve would result in a decrease in fair value (specific to the financial instruments invested in TerrAscend). - Simulation model using Geometric Brownian Motion (Level 3) Simulation of correlated paths between the following inputs: - Company equity value: An increase in this input would result in an increase in fair value. - Expected life (years): An increase in this input would result in an increase in fair value. - Volatility of company equity value: An increase in this input would result in an increase in fair value. - Projected EBITDA: An increase in this input would result in a decrease in fair value (specific to Canapar call option). - Volatility of EBITDA: An increase in this input would result in a decrease in fair value (specific to Canapar call option). - Volatility of FX rate An increase in this input would result in an increase in fair value. - FinCAD model (Level 3) Partial Differentiate Equation method with a system of coupled Black-Scholes equations.
 Simulates the cash flows an optimally behaving holder of a convertible bond will receive, bifurcating the debt and option components: - Company equity value: An increase in this input would result in an increase in the fair value of the option component. - Volatility of company equity value: An increase in this input would result in an increase in the fair value of the option component. - Implied credit spread: An increase in this input would result in a decrease in the fair value of the debt component. - Expected life (years): An increase in this input would result in an increase in the fair value of the option component and a decrease in fair value of the debt component.